7 Customer Acquisition Cost (CAC) Statistics For eCommerce Stores

 Marketers should note that CAC should always be evaluated alongside Customer Lifetime Value (CLV).
 The ideal CLV to CAC ratio for eCommerce businesses is 3:1, meaning each customer should generate three times their acquisition cost in value.

 Different marketing channels also yield varying CACs, with some digital channels providing more cost-effective acquisition than traditional methods.
+Understanding these channel differences helps marketers allocate budgets more strategically.

 This high acquisition cost reflects the competitive landscape of electronics eCommerce.
 With major players battling for consumer attention, bid prices for relevant keywords continue to climb upward.